fundacionctic/edc-mvd-deploy-kit/README.md

 task provider:deploy
 ```

+> [!IMPORTANT]
-> **Note**: The Issuer Service must be running before deploying the Provider, as the Provider requests credentials during deployment.
+> The Issuer Service must be running before deploying the Provider, as the Provider requests credentials during deployment.

 ## Deployment Scenarios

-This codebase supports flexible deployment configurations to align with dataspace principles, where participants can share infrastructure or deploy independently.
+Supports flexible deployment configurations for shared or independent participant infrastructure.

-### Scenario A: Full Local Deployment (Default)
+### Scenario A: Full Deployment (Issuer + Provider)

-**Use Case**: Local development, testing, and self-contained demos
+**Use Case**: Local development, testing, or hosting both services.

 **Description**: Deploy both Issuer and Provider services locally using Docker Compose.
+This setup is self-contained.

 ```bash
 # 1. Configure .env